codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.8.0 (unreleased) =
+* Fixed Italian translation errors.
+Props to @arsenalemusica
+* Renamed 'Manage' admin menu label to 'All Snippets' to keep in line with other admin menu labels
+* Renamed placeholder on snippet name field to 'Enter title here'
+* Removed CodeMirror search functionality
+* Moved 'Edit Snippet' admin menu above 'Add New' menu
+* Made pressing Ctrl-Enter in the code editor save the snippet
+* Updated CodeMirror to version 5.21.0

 = 2.7.3 (24 Oct 2016) =
 * Updated CodeMirror to version 5.10.0